 Ingredient listings for customized labels to be applied to beer, wine and spirits bottles are varied and detailed.
 They must provide such information as brand names, alcohol content, bottling dates, vintages, names of importers, and degrees of proof.
 For more information about these requirements, see the following: What the Wine Label Tells You ; Alcohol and Tobacco Tax and Trade Bureau labeling requirements; and What a Distiller Spirits Label tells you.

 For design best practices one might only consider colors and imagery at first.
-At the same time sizes and shapes of the labels are of significant importance as well.
+At the same time sizes and shapes of the labels are of significant importance.

 For example, consider whether to wrap a beer bottle label all the way from front to back, or to let it be front-facing.
 The wrap-around label is generally large and rectangular and a great choice to show off a complex design or to feature lots of information, which could include everything from a list of ingredients to the company backstory.